Colin Matthews (businessman): British Airways

 In 1997 he became Managing Director of the engineering division of British Airways.
 As Technical Director, he left British Airways in 2001.

 BAA

 In 2008 he became Chief Executive of BAA plc, renamed Heathrow Airport Holdings in 2012.
 He announced his resignation from Heathrow Airport Holdings on 1 April 2014 when he announced he would leave the company later that year.
 Heathrow is Europe's busiest airport.

 Highways England

 On 21 July 2014 he was appointed as Chairman of the Highways Agency, which became Highways England in December 2014.
 He took up his position at the Highways Agency on 1 September 2014.
-As of 2015, Matthews was paid a salary of between £130,000 and £134,999 by the agency for his part-time rôle, making him one of the 328 most highly paid people in the British public sector at that time.
+As of 2015, Matthews was paid a salary of between £130,000 and £134,999 by the agency for his part-time role, making him one of the 328 most highly paid people in the British public sector at that time.

 Personal life

 He is married with four children.
 He has a French wife, Florence.
 In 2015 he became a Fellow of the Royal Academy of Engineering.
 He lives in the London Borough of Richmond upon Thames, with another house in France.
 He enjoys sailing in Cornwall.
 He is a devout Christian.